Norwich City v Sunderland

 Post update

-Trai Hume (Sunderland) wins a free kick on the right wing.
+Trai Hume (Sunderland) wins a free kick in the defensive half.

 Post update

 Attempt saved.
-Marcelino Núñez (Norwich City) right footed shot from the centre of the box is saved in the bottom right corner.
-Assisted by Teemu Pukki.
+Kenny McLean (Norwich City) left footed shot from outside the box is saved in the bottom right corner.
+Assisted by Marcelino Núñez.

 Post update